Governor of Virginia: Commonwealth

 Virginia became an independent sovereign state and Commonwealth during the American Revolutionary War (1775–1783), with Patrick Henry (1736–1799, served 1776–1779 and 1786–1789) as its first governor (and also later sixth).
 From the Revolution until 1851, the governor was elected by the General Assembly of Virginia (commonwealth/state legislature).
 After 1851, in a democratic trend spreading across the Union, the state turned to popular elections for office holders.

 During the American Civil War (1861–1865), Francis Harrison Pierpont was the governor of the Union-controlled parts of the state, later of which emerged the new state in the northwest of West Virginia.
 Pierpont also served as one of the provisional governors during the post-war Reconstruction era.
 These governors were appointed by the Federal government of the President and U.S. Congress, both controlled by Radical Republicans for a decade.
 In 1874, Virginia regained its right to self-governance and elected James L. Kemper (1823–1895), a Democrat and temporary Conservative Party member and former Confederate general as governor.
 After the Radical Republican appointees of the post-war Reconstruction era, Virginia would not actually elect another regular Republican as governor until A. Linwood Holton Jr. in 1969.
 However, in 1881 William E. Cameron was elected governor under the banner of the Readjuster Party, a coalition of Republicans and populist Democrats.
 Douglas Wilder became the first elected and only the second African American Governor of any U.S. state.
 He served as governor from 1990 to 1994.

 Since 1851, Virginia's gubernatorial elections have been held in "off-years"—years in which there are no national (presidential, senatorial, or House) elections; Virginia's gubernatorial elections are held one year after U.S. presidential elections (2021, 2025, 2029, etc.) (Most states hold gubernatorial elections either on presidential-election years or midterm-election years, when there are congressional elections.)
-In every Virginia gubernatorial election starting with 1977, the governor elected had been from the opposite party as the president elected by the nation in the previous year, even when Virginia had voted for the president in office, as with Bill Clinton and George W. Bush.
-The only exception being in 2013 with the election of Democrat Terry McAuliffe, following the re-election of President Barack Obama in 2012.
+In every Virginia gubernatorial election starting with 1977, the governor elected had been from the opposite party as the president elected by the nation in the previous year, even when Virginia had voted for the president in office, as with Ronald Reagan and Barack Obama.
+The only exception being in 2013 with the election of Democrat Terry McAuliffe, following the re-election of President Obama in 2012.

 Tim Kaine was inaugurated on January 14, 2006.
 Due to renovations on the Capitol in Richmond, his inauguration was held in Williamsburg, making him the first governor to be inaugurated in Williamsburg since Thomas Jefferson in 1779.
-The current governor of Virginia is Glenn Youngkin who was inaugurated on January 15, 2022.
+The current governor of Virginia is Abigail Spanberger who was inaugurated on January 17, 2026.